 - New features are constantly being added to Instant Video Wizard at a far faster pace than to Content Samurai.

-- The additional text-to-speech feature, animated backgrounds and vaster music library, in addition to the library of PLR articles, make this a product that gives you more bang for your buck than Content Samurai.
+- The additional text-to-speech feature, animated backgrounds and vaster music library, in addition to the library of PLR articles, make Instant Video Wizard a product that gives you more bang for your buck than Content Samurai.

-- Video rendering times are slower than Content Samurai but it’s something you get used to
+- Video rendering times are much slower than Content Samurai but it’s something you get used to

 - Some images are stretched to fit the dimensions of the video so subjects can look squashed and stretched.

-While Instant Video Wizard isn’t perfect – it’s slower than Content Samurai and the images that are stretched annoy me, it is a much more complete product.
+While Instant Video Wizard isn’t perfect – it’s slower than Content Samurai and the images that are stretched really annoy me, especially after I contacted Support about the issue, it is a much more complete and comprehensive product.

-I sat in on a webinar last Thursday that gave an inside look at Instant Video Wizard and various ways you can use the videos you generate to make money.
+I sat in on a webinar during launch that gave an inside look at Instant Video Wizard and various ways you can use the videos you generate to make money.

 I’ve created a package of 27 bonuses, all of which are related in one way or another to the topic of video marketing (which is what you’ll be using Instant Video Wizard for).
 Many have PLR rights included so you can offer them as bonuses yourself.